mithi/bare-minimum-3d/README.md

 A small package to transform declared 3d data (points, polygons, lines) to 2d data.
 The output is intended to be fed to a [`BareMinimum2d`](https://github.com/mithi/bare-minimum-2d) React component.

-Extremely lightweight and fairly configurable, it has zero dependencies, with a relatively straightforward declarative API(and soon reasonable defaults).
-See also: [Why I created this project](https://github.com/mithi/bare-minimum-3d/wiki/Why-I-created-this-project), its intended use, and how it compares with other available options.
+Extremely lightweight and fairly configurable, it has zero dependencies and a relatively straightforward declarative API.
+See also: [why I created this project](https://github.com/mithi/bare-minimum-3d/wiki/Why-I-created-this-project), its intended use, and how it compares with other available options.

 You can checkout a demo application (and play with the parameters!) at: https://mithi.github.io/hello-3d-world